xregistry/spec/core/spec.md

 The deletion of a Group or Resource from the model SHOULD change the underlying datastore of the implementation to match.

+If the server does not suppport any of the specified schema formats then an HTTP `400 Bad Request` error MUST be generated.

 A successful response MUST include a full representation of the Registry model and be of the form: